microsoft/r-server-hospital-length-of-stay/SetupSQL.md

 Complete the steps in the Set up SQL Server R Services (In-Database) Instructions.
 The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>

+* If you are using SQL Server 2016, make sure R Services (In-Database) is installed.
+* If you are using SQL Server 2017, make sure Machine Learning Services (In-Database) is installed.

-### Ready to Run Code
+## Ready to Run Code
 ---------------------

-You are now ready to run the code for this solution.
+* See <a href="Powershell_Instructions.html">PowerShell Instructions</a> to install and run the code for this solution.

-* Install the solution by following thse <a href="Powershell_Instructions.html">PowerShell Instructions</a> for deployment.

-* Typically a data scientist will create and test a predictive model from their favorite R IDE, at which point the models will be stored in SQL Server and then scored in production using Transact-SQL (T-SQL) stored procedures.
-You can follow along with this by following the <a href="Typical.html">Typical Workflow Walkthrough.</a>.